olympus-terminal/tools/GreatClaudeConfig.md

 **If real data is unavailable:** Stop and request the actual data rather than generating synthetic alternatives.

+**NEVER fabricate metadata or annotations:**
+     DO NOT invent PFAM/protein domain functional descriptions DO NOT make up gene names, GO terms, or pathway annotations DO NOT guess or infer biological functions without verified source data If annotation data is not in a local file or successfully retrieved from an API, state "annotation not available" rather than fabricating one
+     When fetching external data (e.g., InterPro API), only report what was actually returned - never fill in gaps with plausible-sounding information

 ## Data Integrity Enforcement

 Purpose: